• Reading time:23 mins read

 Weight: 2.4 oz

-These muzzle brakes, attached to the barrel, add general rifle length and improve the speed and accuracy.
+These muzzle brakes, attached to the barrel, add general rifle length and improve speed and accuracy.
 The Rapid Engagement Device, known as the Fortis RED, developed military-grade brakes with stylish design and high-quality performance.
 The devices are manufactured from stainless steel (4140) with Nitride coating, quality machined with black or stainless-steel finish.

 Video review